regolith-linux/package-repo/CONTRIBUTING.md

 ## Introduction

+The Regolith Desktop project is consumed by users via Linux packages.
+These packages are built and hosted in this repository.

-This repo provides two functions:
+`package-repo` provides two functions:
 1. A package builder using GitHub workflows to update the repositories when changes are available.
 2. A package repository that uses GitHub Pages to provide HTTP access to the built packages.